grishko188/Points-of-interest/README.md

 **Current version of application is offline only.
 It is a work in progress.
 So stay tuned for future updates.**

+This app was created to showcase the latest technology in android development.
+This application is implemented entirely using **Kotlin and Jetpack Compose.**

 ## APK
 [Debug v1.0](app/debug/poi-debug.apk)